dmprofe/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 If we used `this.name` instead of `user.name` inside the `alert`, then the code would work.

-> ![t] t: So far, this "this" is like the one in Java (and others).
+> [!t] t: So far, this "this" is like the one in Java (and others).
 But...

 ## "this" is not bound

-> ![t] t: ...
+> [!t] t: ...
 Welcome to the jungle! "this" is one of the hard aspects in JS.

 In JavaScript, keyword `this` behaves unlike most other programming languages.
 It can be used in any function, even if it's not a method of an object.